Course details and how to apply

 This course will provide you the with fundamental and applied skills for a multi-disciplinary PhD or career in industry.
 Graduates are also well-placed to pursue other STEM-related opportunities, for example in policy, science communication, consultancy, and technology translation.
 Find out about our MRes alumni

 London is a great place to study - find out more about campus life at Imperial College, including student blogs and information about accommodation, clubs and societies, the Student Union, and sports and fitness facilities.

 Find out more

 How to apply

-Full details of minimum requirements (academic and English) and how to apply are available on the Study Molecular Science and Engineering MRes webapge.
+Full details of minimum requirements (academic and English) and how to apply are available on the Study Molecular Engineering MRes webpage.
 The course code is H803.

 Tips for a good application

-- At the beginning, make it clear why you are interested in the MSE MRes course, and what your relevant experience is
+- At the beginning, make it clear why you are interested in the MRes in Molecular Engineering course, and what your relevant experience is.

 CV (Curriculum Vitae)